If you need a resource the library doesn't own, we can get it for you--for free!

 Q. How long can I keep something from interlibrary loan?

 A. If it is an article that we email you, it is yours for life.
 No need to return it.
 If it is a book that you have to come pick up at the main desk, the return date will be on the front of the book.
-It's important to return ILL books on time because: a) we want to continue borrowing books for other people from these libraries and if we return books late we will lose our ILL privledges and b) fines for interlibrary loan books are $5.
+It's important to return ILL books on time because we want to continue borrowing books for other people from these libraries and if we return books late we will lose our ILL privileges.

 Q. Can I renew an interlibrary loan item?